Wendy Marsden

 & Astronomy, with a minor in Computer Science, from Mount Holyoke College, class of ’86.
 She is a member of the P.E.O.
 Sisterhood.
 You can also find Wendy Marsden on LinkedIn.

 Tea & Taxes Company dba ProsperiTea Planning is a member of the Franklin County Chamber of Commerce, and the Franklin County Community Development Corporation.
-Wendy Marsden, CPA CFP® RIA, is a member of the National Association of Personal Financial Advisors, the Alliance of Comprehensive Planners, the XY Planning Network, and the Financial Planning Association.
+Wendy Marsden, CPA CFP® RIA, is a member of the National Association of Personal Financial Advisors, the Alliance of Comprehensive Planners, and the Financial Planning Association.

 We are a Green Business and strive to reduce our carbon footprint.
 We use a paperless filing system, and your copies will be printed double-sided.
 Virtual meetings cut down on commuting costs.
 In addition, we do a carbon offset each year.